fportantier/habu/README.md

 182.26.32.246
 ```

-habu.ip2asn: IP to ASN mapping ---------------------------This command
+## habu.ip2asn: IP to ASN mapping
-uses Team Cymru ip2asn service to get information about a public
+This command uses Team Cymru ip2asn service to get information about a public
 IPv4/IPv6.

 ``` {.sourceCode .bash}